capytaine/capytaine/docs/user_manual/tutorial.rst

     Most of the parameters are optional.
 A default value is used when they are not provided (see the page :doc:`problem_setup`).

-:class:`Solver <capytaine.bem.nemoh.Nemoh>`
+:class:`Solver <capytaine.bem.solver.BEMSolver>`
     The core of the code.
-It has a :meth:`~capytaine.bem.nemoh.Nemoh.solve` method that takes a :code:`LinearPotentialFlowProblem` as input and returns a :code:`LinearPotentialFlowResult`.
+It has a :meth:`~capytaine.bem.solver.BEMSolver.solve` method that takes a :code:`LinearPotentialFlowProblem` as input and returns a :code:`LinearPotentialFlowResult`.
+    It calls a class computing the Green function and a class to build the matrices.
+    See :doc:`resolution` for details.

 :class:`~capytaine.bem.problems_and_results.LinearPotentialFlowResult`
     The class storing the results is similar to the class storing a problem, with some